Binomial distribution: Beta distribution

 The binomial distribution and beta distribution are different views of the same model of repeated Bernoulli trials.
 The binomial distribution is the PMF of k successes given n independent events each with a probability p of success.

 Mathematically, when α = k + 1 and β = n − k + 1, the beta distribution and the binomial distribution are related by a factor of n + 1:

 Beta distributions also provide a family of prior probability distributions for binomial distributions in Bayesian inference:

 Given a uniform prior, the posterior distribution for the probability of success p given n independent events with k observed successes is a beta distribution.

+Computational methods

 Random number generation

 Methods for random number generation where the marginal distribution is a binomial distribution are well-established.

 One way to generate random variates samples from a binomial distribution is to use an inversion algorithm.
 To do so, one must calculate the probability that Pr(X = k) for all values k from 0 through n.
 (These probabilities should sum to a value close to one, in order to encompass the entire sample space.)
 Then by using a pseudorandom number generator to generate samples uniformly between 0 and 1, one can transform the calculated samples into discrete numbers by using the probabilities calculated in the first step.